Gdoc/Admin

 The historical studies of child mortality don’t provide a full picture of our ancestors' past.
 They are snapshots of some moments in the long history of our species.
 Could they mislead us to believe that mortality rates were higher than they actually were?

-There is another piece of evidence to consider that suggests the mortality of children was in fact very high: birth rates were high, but population growth was close to zero.
+There is another piece of evidence to consider that suggests the mortality of children was, in fact, very high: birth rates were high, but population growth was close to zero.

-If every couple has on average four children, the population size would double each generation.
-But while we know that couples had on average many more children than four, the population did not double with each generation.9 In fact population sizes barely changed at all.
+If every couple has, on average, four children, the population size would double each generation.
+But while we know that couples had on average, many more children than four, the population did not double with each generation.9 In fact, population sizes barely changed at all.

-If anything, the mortality rates shown in the chart above underestimate the true mortality of children.
-Volk and Atkinson, the two researchers who gathered most of these studies, caution that these historical mortality rates “should be viewed as conservative estimates that generally err toward underestimating actual historic rates”.10 A first reason is that death records were often not produced for children, especially if children died soon after birth.
+If anything, the mortality rates shown in the chart above probably underestimate the true mortality of children.
+Volk and Atkinson, the two researchers who gathered most of these studies, caution that these historical mortality rates “should be viewed as conservative estimates that generally err toward underestimating actual historic rates”.10 The first reason is that death records were often not produced for children, especially if children died soon after birth.
 A second reason is that child burial remains, another important source, are often incomplete “due to the more rapid decay of children's smaller physical remains and the lower frequency of elaborate infant burials”.11

 The mortality of children today